ai-zac/cs50w-project3/README.md

-# Project3 - Pizza
+# Project3 - Pizza - CS50w

 ### Todo:
 - [x] Make a stable database model
 - [x] Make a login system
 - [ ] Reorder directory's files

-And that is...
+And that is... actually.